mysteryjeans/DjangoAjax/README.md

 DjangoAjax
 ==========

-DjangoAjax is the example of unobtrusive ajax call in django, all you need is few additional attributes on form to make ajax enabled Django applications and almost absolutely no change in django application
+DjangoAjax is the example of unobtrusive ajax call in django, all you need is few additional attributes on the form to make Ajax enabled applications with almost no change in django application

 ##How To
 List of ajax attributes: [http://codestand.feedbook.org/2012/09/django-unobtrusive-ajax.html](http://codestand.feedbook.org/2012/09/django-unobtrusive-ajax.html "Django Unobtrusive Ajax")